What is a piecemeal restore?

-When the partial restore is performed, database is online, and the primary filegroup, and all secondary filegroups that have been recovered are available.
-Filegroups that have not been included in the restore process will remain offline, but can be easily restored when needed, without the need to take database offline
+When the partial restore is performed, the database is online, and the primary filegroup and all secondary filegroups that have been recovered are available.
+Filegroups that have not been included in the restore process will remain offline but can be easily restored when needed, without the need to take a database offline

 Offline piecemeal restore

 Similar to the online piecemeal restore, the database remains online after the partial restore is performed, and all filegroups that have not been restored remain offline, but can still be restored as needed when database is taken offline

 Piecemeal restore for databases with Memory optimized tables

 When performing this kind of piecemeal restore, it is important to be aware of the fact that there is an important restriction for this case – a memory-optimized filegroup must be backed up and restored together with the primary filegroup:

 - If primary group is restored or backed up, the memory-optimized filegroup must be specified